pjdijxhoorn/milestone-project-2/readme.md

 View the live project here. [link](https://pjdijxhoorn.github.io/milestone-project-2/)

-This is A website to help Fieldhockey coaches solve a real life problem with their coaching.
-I am a field hockey coach, and a problem that I kept running in to as well as most of my colleagues is the subbing(switching) of players and how to keep this as fair as possible.
-This website is designed to solve that problem by listing all the players and giving them stopwatches for both time played and time on the bench. accessibility is important because as coach you don't want to drag too much equipment around there for this website is designed to be able to work well on phone, tablet and computer.
+This is a website to help Fieldhockey coaches solve real life problems.
+I am a field hockey coach myself, and a problem that my colleagues and I kept running in to is the subbing(switching) of players and how to keep this as fair as possible.
+This website is designed to solve that problem by listing all the players and giving them stopwatches for both time played and time on the bench.
+Accessibility is important because as a coach you don't want to drag too much equipment around.
+Therefore, this website is designed to be able to work  on phone, tablet, and computer.
-It is designed with a phone in mind, for (beginning) coaches will probably use phones or ipads for their coaching on the field.
+The website is designed with a phone in mind, aimed at (beginning) coaches who will probably use phones or ipads for their coaching on the field.

 ![alt text](assets/images/website.PNG?raw=true)